Create a Website Account - Manage notification subscriptions, save form progress and more.

 All property tax payments are made through the Rock County Treasurer's Office.
 Tax payment information is available on the Rock County website.

 Library cards are free.
 Identification and proof of residence are required for adults when the card application is completed.
-Minors (16 years old and younger) need a parent's or guardian's signature on their application.
+Minors (under 16 years of age) need a parent's or guardian's signature on their application.
 There is no minimum age requirement to obtain a library card.
 You can fill out and print an application ahead of time (you will not be able to save a filled-in version of the form).
 Bring the application(s) to the Checkout Desk to get your library card; be sure to bring your photo ID and proof of address as well.

 Photo Identification may be provided with any U.S. state driver’s license or identification card, a passport, a school ID, or any official picture ID.